Gohonzon: The gohonzon issue of Soka Gakkai

 Early photograph of the Dai-Gohonzon at Taiseki-ji Temple.
 Printed in Kumada Ijō's book Nichiren Shōnin (1913).
 This mandala is the artistic source of transcribed gohonzon copied both in Nichiren Shōshū, Kenshōkai and Soka Gakkai.

 The Nichiren Shōshū religion claims that the original Dai Gohonzon mandala at its head temple is the original source of power that is transcribed by the High Priests of Nichiren Shoshu.
-All gohonzon loaned by Nichiren Shōshū are copied from the Dai Gohonzon, including the ones currently used both by Soka Gakkai and Kenshōkai for their services.
+All gohonzon loaned by Nichiren Shōshū are copied from the Dai Gohonzon, including the ones currently used by Kenshōkai for their services.

-In 28 November 1991, the Soka Gakkai was expelled by Nichiren Shōshū and thereby lost its source of gohonzon.
+On 28 November 1991, the Soka Gakkai was expelled by Nichiren Shōshū and thereby lost its source of gohonzon.
 By September 1993, the Soka Gakkai began to manufacture their own version and artistic format used today for current members.
 A gohonzon transcribed by Nichikan Shōnin, the 26th chief abbot of Taiseki-ji was selected through one of the dissident breakaway priest who provided the woodblock copy when he sided with President Daisaku Ikeda.

 The gohonzon used today by Soka Gakkai was copied and transcribed from the Dai Gohonzon in July 1720 by Nichikan Shōnin (1665–1726), the twenty-sixth High Priest of Nichiren Shōshū.
 Another gohonzon in possession of the Soka Gakkai is the wooden copy manufactured in 1974 transcribed from the Dai Gohonzon by 64th High Priest Nissho Shōnin, previously enshrined in Osaka, and now enshrined in the main SGI headquarters of Daiseido Hall in Shinjuku, Tokyo, Japan.